alexkit/CurtainsUp/README.md

 When the major version is incremented, however, you should also update your blueprint.html file and the files that derived from them.
 You can simply check the changelog to see how to include the new libraries added to the project.

-The backstage folder doesn’t bear the number of its own version.
-This makes updating CurtainsUp easier: you don’t have to modify all your file inclusions every time you upgrade.
+The backstage folder doesn't bear the number of its own version.
+This makes updating CurtainsUp easier: you don't have to modify all your file inclusions every time you upgrade.
 The current version of CusrtainsUp can be found in the "version.txt" file located in the backstage folder.
 The versions of the libraries included in CUp are found in the LICENSE.md file.

 CUp and CUpfW stand by each other in terms of versioning.
-Check the changelog to see if an update is of no interest to you (for example if CUpfW has been updated and you’re only using CUp).
+Check the changelog to see if an update is of no interest to you (for example if CUpfW has been updated and you're only using CUp).

 ## How to help